kristianmandrup/amazing-aurelia-book/advanced-routing.md

 relativeToFile(config.moduleId);
 ```

-To have it only be relative to the route `moduleId`.
-Or perhaps to:
+To have it be the route `moduleId` only, or alternatively:

 ```js
 relativeToFile('index', config.moduleId);
 ```

-To have `./contacts` be resolved to `./contacts/index`, since the 2nd argument is the parent identifier.
+To have `./contacts` be resolved to `./contacts/index`.

-However instead of changing strategy in the templating-router, why not let each individual `router` have the option to implement its own strategy.
+However instead of changing strategy in the templating router, why not let each individual `router` have the option to implement its own strategy.

+## Putting the router in charge

 Let's change our `TemplatingRouteLoader` to achieve this.
 We change the `instruction.viewModel` to `viewModel: this.viewModelLocation(router, config)`

-`templating-router/route-loader`

 ```js
   loadRoute(router, config) {